Bring an object to place on a thankfulness altar ... what would you pick?

 A poem by Stephanie Thornhill of the Pop Up Poets -- who will come back to town to lead community workshops on Tuesday -- would remind me of the rich craziness of August, of sitting on a park bench in Williamstown, interviewing her and her colleague Adam Falkner by phone.
 It was a Saturday morning, and I had just picked up my farm share, and I sat on the bench with my feet curled under me, laughing and fascinated by turns, as they told me why they love reading their poetry aloud in unexpected places.

 A shell, a pear whelk maybe, would remind me of the Andreas Feininger exhibit at the Berkshire Museum last winter, and the imaginary game of letters I built between Feininger and Ansel Adams, also a photographer in the 1930s, who knew him slightly.
-And that wuld remind me of the playfulness in this job, especially in the quieter months, when I have the time for free associations.

 A turnip would stand for the harvest and for the Robert Burns night my sister and her partner took me to near Muir beach a week after a story ran here, and where we had our first haggis.